CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/SyncE.md

 ### Frequency Source Priority

-The clock selection algorithm uses the frequency source priority on an interface to choose between two sources that have the same QL.
+The clock selection algorithm uses the frequency source priority on an interface to choose between two sources that have the same <span style="background-color:#F5F5DC">[QL](## "Quality Level")</span>.
 You can specify a value between 1 (the highest priority) and 254 (the lowest priority).
 The default value is 100.

 The following command example sets the priority on swp2 to 254: